ybur-yug/volt_tutorial/README.md

 # NOTE:
 ## The guide is currently being rewritten for 0.9.x
 ## To follow it, until I have everything updated please use Volt 0.8.x for things to work.
+It should be out later this week (4/15)

 Hi.
 You're a developer, or someone interested in writing some code.
 A web app even!
 This is fun.
 Awesome.